hydro-informatics/hydro-informatics.github.io/exercises/ex-sediment.md

 * 0.0002 m$^3$/(s $\cdot$ m) $< q <$ 2.0 m$^3$/(s $\cdot$ m) ($q$ is the unit discharge, i.e., $q=Q/[0.
 5\cdot (b + B)]$)
 * 0.25 $< s <$ 3.2

-The dimensionless expression for bed load $\Phi$ was used to enable information transfer between different channels across scales by preserving geometric, kinematic and dynamic similarity.
+The dimensionless expression for bed load $\Phi$ was used to enable information transfer between different channels across scales by preserving geometric, kinematic, and dynamic similarity.
 The set of dimensionless parameters used results from  [Buckingham's $\Pi$ theorem](https://pint.readthedocs.io/en/stable/pitheorem.html).
 Therefore, to add dimensions to $\Phi$, it needs to be multiplied with the same set of parameters used for deriving the dimensionless expression from *Meyer-Peter & Müller*.
 Their set of parameters involves the characteristic grain size $D_{char}$, the grain density $\rho_{s}$, and the gravitational acceleration $g$.
 Thus, the dimensional unit bed load is (in kg/s and meter width, i.e., kg/(s$\cdot$m): <a name="qb"></a>

 $$